stgibson/capstone_1_threatened_species/project_proposal.md

 An MVP will have the following functionality:
-* Users can sign up on the website by providing their username, email, city, region from a dropdown, and password
+* Users can sign up on the website by providing their username, email, city, country, and password
 * The server will encrypt passwords using bcrypt before storing it in the database
 * Users can login on the website with valid credentials (username and password)
 * Logged in users can logout of their account on the website
-* Logged in users can search for a species in their region to learn about its threatened level
+* Logged in users can search for a species in their country to learn about its threatened level
 * Logged in users can choose to add a threatened species to their list of species